Fermilab Holometer: Experimental description

+Results

 A new result of the experiment released on December 3, 2015, after a year of data collection, has ruled out Hogan's theory of a pixelated universe to a high degree of statistical significance (4.6 sigma).
 The study found that space-time is not quantized at the scale being measured.

+Based on what the authors call the "final measurements and analysis [...] from the first-generation Holometer" it was reported in 2017 that it "has tested and conclusively excluded a general class of models of quantum geometrical shear noise correlations".

+An upgraded version of the holometer was used in 2020 to probe models in which the correlations are seen in rotational degrees of freedom.
+The results were consistent with a classical spacetime, constraining the tested models.